 Add baking Christmas cookie ornaments to your holiday to-do list!
-It is an easy-to-make, one-bowl homemade ornament recipe to make the fully customizable cookies to decorate your Christmas tree.
+It is an easy-to-make, one-bowl homemade ornament recipe to make fully customizable cookies to decorate your Christmas tree.

 Last year, I started making holiday cookies and turning some of them into Christmas baking ornaments.